Ashley Gjøvik

-Ashley Gjøvik is an American program manager and activist who is known for her labor complaints against Apple Inc. Gjøvik was terminated in 2021 by Apple for leaking confidential intellectual property.
+Ashley Gjøvik is an American program manager who is known for her labor complaints against Apple Inc. Gjøvik was terminated in 2021 by Apple for leaking confidential intellectual property.
+She contends that the disclosure was due to employee privacy concerns and that the termination was retaliatory for her labor complaints; the National Labor Relations Board (NLRB) complaints she filed against Apple alleging that she was suspended and fired in retaliation for speaking out against the company were dismissed by the agency.

-Gjøvik filed several National Labor Relations Board (NLRB) complaints against Apple.
-She alleged she was suspended and fired in retaliation for speaking out against the company, charges which were dismissed in 2025.
-She also alleged that several of Apple's policies and practices were unlawful, including a memo sent to all of its employees in 2021.
-In 2025, Apple updated its employment agreements in a settlement with the NLRB, and the agency dismissed the charge regarding the memo.
+Gjøvik filed other charges against Apple, including an allegation their employment policies unlawfully disallowed employees from talking about wages and to the press.
+Apple settled with the NLRB and updated its employment agreements.
+The other charges were dismissed, including a claim that a memo CEO Tim Cook sent employees was unlawful.

-She filed a lawsuit against Apple in 2023.
-While most of the lawsuit was dismissed, the court ruled in 2025 that her wrongful termination claims could move forward.
+She filed a wrongful termination and whistleblower retaliation lawsuit against Apple in 2023, which was dismissed in a summary judgment in favor of Apple in 2026.
+The case is foundational and the operative standard for the conduct of litigants and their attorneys in the United States District Court for the Northern District of California for Gjøvik’s inclusion of AI hallucinations and a part of the basis of the American Bar Association Model Rules of Professional Conduct regarding AI usage.

 Education and career

 Gjøvik studied literature with an intent to get a Master of Fine Arts.
 She received a bachelor's degree at Portland State University (PSU).
 After working at PSU and Nike, Inc., she joined Apple in 2015.
 In 2016, she became an engineering program manager for Apple working out of their Sunnyvale office.
 She spent several months on paid leave between 2020 and 2021.
 (Note: An August leave was described as "indefinite" by The Verge, but they and Gjøvik both say it was for the duration of the investigation.
 Gjøvik later describes this leave as a forced suspension.)
 While employed at Apple, Gjøvik studied public international law and human rights at Santa Clara University.
 She received a Juris Doctor.
 After being terminated from Apple in September 2021, she worked as an intern at an immigration clinic that helps asylum seekers.
 She later worked at Northeastern University managing an air pollution research program.